thi-ng/umbrella/packages/meta-css/README.md

 - **blue**: [0,255] range
 - **alpha**: in [0,1] range

-Defines a rgb() color variable quad with a common base name
+Defines a rgb() color variable with given name and additional derived vars for each channel (e.g. `--name-red`).
+Use `adjust-rgb()` to create derived versions from this base color.

 #### Colors